-- 4.3.7.
-The following set of generic management aims and objectives are based on the understanding of the conservation area.
-They seek to provide guidance to both Eden District Council in determining planning applications for development, but also to building owners and developers when preparing development proposals. - I. New Developments

-Aim: to ensure developments reflect the historic context of the conservation area

-Objective: When determining applications for planning permission, the local planning authority will seek to ensure high quality developments that are of appropriate scale, density, height, form, massing and materials to traditional buildings within the conservation area.

-II.
-Green spaces and trees

-Aim: To enhance the provision and use of green spaces, woodland areas and trees within the conservation area

-Objective: When determining planning applications, the local planning authority will consider the potential impact of developments that directly effect green spaces, woodland areas and trees and/or their setting and will seek to ensure their contribution to the significance of the conservation area is preserved and where possible enhanced.

-III.
-Doors and Windows

-Aim: To preserve historic fenestration patterns and features

-Objective: When determining planning applications, the local planning authority will consider the potential impact of alterations to traditional windows and doors and seek to ensure their contribution to the significance of the conservation area is preserved and where possible enhanced.
+- 4.3.7 Other elements of note exist in the retained historic cobble setted surfaces outside of Aglionby Farm.
+These surfaces are a key part of the character of the conservation area.
+Wherever possible they should be retained and reinstated where they have sustained damage. - 4.3.8 The following set of generic management aims and objectives (included within each conservation area management plan) are based on the understanding of the conservation areas.
+They seek to provide guidance to both Eden District Council in determining planning applications for development, but also to building owners and developers when preparing development proposals. - I. New Developments - Aim: to ensure developments reflect the historic context of the conservation area - Objective: When determining applications for planning permission, the local planning authority will seek to ensure high quality developments that are of appropriate scale, density, height, form, massing and materials to traditional buildings within the conservation area. - II.
+Green spaces, woodland and trees - Aim: To enhance the provision and use of green spaces, woodland areas and trees within the conservation area - Objective: When determining planning applications, the local planning authority will consider the potential impact of developments that directly effect green spaces, woodland areas and trees and/or their setting and will seek to ensure their contribution to the significance of the conservation area is preserved and where possible enhanced. - III.
+Doors and Windows - Aim: To preserve historic fenestration patterns and features - Objective: When determining planning applications, the local planning authority will consider the potential impact of alterations to traditional windows and doors and seek to ensure their contribution to the significance of the conservation area is preserved and where possible enhanced.

-High quality door and window fenestrations which respect the proportions, form, details and materials of traditional features of individual buildings and the wider streetscape are encouraged.
-The replacement and loss of historic and important windows and doors will not be permitted, unless it can be demonstrated that they are beyond economical repair and there is a wider public benefit to their replacement.

-IV Views and Setting

-Aim: To preserve key local and long distance views in and out of the Conservation Area, including views of the surrounding countryside that forms the setting of the Conservation Area.

-Objective: The local planning authority will consider the potential impact of development proposals within or on the edge of the conservation area on key views and the setting of the conservation area and seek to ensure their contribution to the significance of the conservation area is preserved and where possible enhanced.
+- High quality door and window fenestrations which respect the proportions, form, details and materials of traditional features of individual buildings and the wider streetscape are encouraged.
+The replacement and loss of historic and important windows and doors will not be permitted, unless it can be demonstrated that they are beyond economical repair and there is a wider public benefit to their replacement. - IV.
+Views and Setting - Aim: To preserve key local and long distance views in and out of the Conservation Area, including views of the surrounding countryside that forms the setting of the Conservation Area. - Objective: The local planning authority will consider the potential impact of development proposals within or on the edge of the conservation area on key views and the setting of the conservation area and seek to ensure their contribution to the significance of the conservation area is preserved and where possible enhanced. - V. Roofscape - Aim: To ensure the contribution of the roofscape to the significance of the conservation area is preserved and where possible enhanced. - Objective: the local planning authority will consider the potential impact of development proposals on the roofscape of the conservation area and will seek to encourage the retention, repair and re-use of sandstone flags or blue slate laid in traditional courses.

-V. Roofscape

-Aim: To ensure the contribution of the roofscape to the significance of the conservation area is preserved and where possible enhanced.

-Objective: the local planning authority will consider the potential impact of development proposals on the roofscape of the conservation area and will seek to encourage the retention, repair and re-use of sandstone flags or blue slate laid in traditional courses.